opositatest/design-tokens/README.md

    3. Prefer vieBox to width/heigh: activate
    4. Remove style elements: activate
    5. Remove script elements: activate
-4. When this changes are applied, you can copy the minified markup by pressing the blue download button on the bottom right zone of the editor
+4. When this changes are applied, you can copy the minified markup by pressing the copy button or download by pressing the blue download button.
+Both are on the bottom right zone of the editor
-5. Paste the markup on your editor, and change the classes and color as pointed on [2.1 Add/update icon](#2-1-add-update-icon) section
+5. Paste the markup on your editor, and change the classes and color as pointed on [2.1 Add/update icon](#2-1-add-update-icon) sectionç

+*VSCode Extension*

+If you use VSCode, I recommend this [extension][svgextension] to work with the SVG icons.
+It has autocompletion and a preview/editor where you can see if the icon is correctly visualized after minifcation, and you can see what colors are you changing when you are setting the *currentColor* on node fills

 ## Changelog